MicroFocus/fortify-issue-manager/README.md

     This property configures the Jira url

 Set the `FORTIFY_ISSUE_MANAGER_LOG_LEVEL` environment variable to configure the log level.
 Default is `INFO`.

+#### Note
+Fortify on Demand field filters are specified as follows:
+Field name and value should be separated by a colon (:).
+Multiple fields should be separated by a plus (+).
+Multiple fields are treated as an AND condition.
+Example, `fieldname1:value+fieldname2:value`
+Multiple values for a field should be separated by a pipe (|).
+Mulitple values for a field are treated as an OR condition.
+Example, `fieldname1:value1|value2`

 ### fortify-issue-manager-cli-image
 This module builds a Docker image for the command-line interface, potentially allowing for simpler usage in some environments.